 Just as with other typical corporate documents, minutes tend to follow a set of style rules aimed at creating useful and transparent reporting of the meetings held.
 Key among these guidelines are:

-- Tone: clear, concise and impartial.
-The minute should be easy to read, brief and to the point, and objective.
+- Tone: clear, concise, and impartial.
+The minute should be easy to read, brief to the point, and objective.

 - Target: the participants of the meeting.
-The minutes help attendees review what was discussed and reviewed — it’s an outline, and not a verbatim record of the discussion.
+The business meeting minutes help attendees review what was discussed and reviewed — it’s an outline and not a verbatim record of the discussion.

 - Focus: on results, not processes.
 The minutes should emphasize what was done rather than what was said.